 How much honey to feed dogs

-How to give dogs honey
+How to give dogs honey for a cough

-If you and your veterinarian agree that honey is the smart choice for your canine companion, you're in luck.
-Honey is a really easy sweet to give to your dog — just always do it in moderation.
+If you and your DVM agree that honey is safe for your canine companion, you are in luck.
+Honey is easy to give to your dog but always do it in moderation.